-Any substance, medication, compound or drug that induces either altered states of consciousness, euphoria, or both can be abused.
-Most of this abuse can lead to sever withdrawal which needs a medically managed detox if the individual wants to stop.
-The many types of drug abused covers the entire spectrum of compounds and their corresponding effects; and is not limited to illegal drugs.
-Types of drug abuse can include both illegitimate substances acquired on the street, in addition to substances acquired legally through doctors (it should be pointed out that drugs can be obtained legally through a doctor in ways that are entirely unscrupulous).
+People can abuse any substance, medication, compound or drug that induces either altered states of consciousness, euphoria or both.
+Most of this abuse can lead to severe withdrawal which needs a medically managed detox if the individual wants to stop.
+The many types of drug abuse cover the entire spectrum of compounds and their corresponding effects and is not limited to illegal drugs.
+Types of drug abuse can include both illegitimate substances people acquire on the street, in addition to substances people acquire legally through doctors.
+(We should note that people can obtain drugs legally through a doctor in ways that are entirely unscrupulous).

-Alcohol generates short term euphoria and sedation.
+Alcohol generates short-term euphoria and sedation.
 Perhaps the most widely abused substance available.
 Prolonged Abuse induces severe physical handicaps, liver damage, and, eventually, mental health deterioration.
-Alcohol can act as a hypnotic sedatives.
+Alcohol can act as a hypnotic sedative.
 It works by depressing the central nervous system and slowing down bodily functions such as heart-rate, blood pressure, and breathing.
 Alcohol generates a variety of effects that run the gamut from minor sedation to complete anesthesia.
 Combined with the high amount of sugar found in most beverages creates a dangerous combination of a mild stimulant and a powerful depressant.
-Signs of alcohol abuse include: slurred speech, impaired motor functioning, impaired judgment, staggering behaviors.
+Signs of alcohol abuse include slurred speech, impaired motor functioning, impaired judgment, staggering behaviors.

 Narcotics derive from the Greek word for benumb (Narko).
 Medically it refers to a type of drug abuse that induced sleep or have analgesic, pain-killing properties.
-Today it is most commonly associated with drugs that fall into the classification of Opiates, such as Morphine, Heroin, and their analogs like Hydrocodone (Vicodin).
-However, since the legal definition of Narcotics differs from the medical definition, there are actually two different classifications that consequently cover a broad range of psycho-active compounds and drugs.
-The first type of drug abuse to truly be labeled as a Narcotic was liquor, whose recorded use goes back to ancient times.
+Today, people associate the term with drugs that fall into the classification of Opiates, such as Morphine, Heroin, and their analogs like Hydrocodone (Vicodin).
+However, since the legal definition of Narcotics differs from the medical definition, there are actually two different classifications that consequently cover a broad range of psychoactive compounds and drugs.
+The first type of drug abuse people truly deemed a Narcotic was liquor, whose recorded use goes back to ancient times.
 The side effects of Narcotics intoxication include: drowsiness, difficulty concentrating, sense of apathy, decreased physical activity, constriction of the pupils, flushing of the face and neck, constipation, nausea and vomiting, respiratory depression.

-Amphetamines operate on the mesolimbic pathways by stimulating production of the neurotransmitters Dopamine and Nor-epinephrine.
-Amphetamines are one of the most widely abused drugs available today.
-Amphetamines generates a rush and high that is as intense as it is brief, creating a powerful reward stimulus-loop that inevitably, over time, leads to more use, with each subsequent dose reinforcing the next.
+Amphetamines operate on the mesolimbic pathways by stimulating the production of the neurotransmitters Dopamine and Nor-epinephrine.
+These drugs are one of the most widely abused drugs available today.
+Amphetamines generate a rush and high that is as intense as it is brief, creating a powerful reward stimulus-loop that inevitably, over time, leads to more use, with each subsequent dose reinforcing the next.
 Amphetamines first appeared en masse in urban neighborhoods in the early to mid-1990’s, and quickly evolved into public health crises of epidemic proportions, affecting hundreds of thousands of people regardless of age, gender, ethnicity, or socio-economic status.